 The Committee should announce the call for Distinguished Lecturer nominees in the April issue of the SEG Newsletter, with the request that nominations be forwarded to the Chair of the Committee.
-The call may be repeated in subsequent Newsletters and/or e-mail broadcast.
-The recommendations of the Committee, together with supporting data, should reach the Executive Director by September 15 each year.
-The Executive Director will duplicate the supporting material and distribute it to the Council for action at its first meeting following the September 15 date.
+The call may be repeated in subsequent Newsletters and/or e-mail broadcasts.
+The recommendations of the Committee, together with supporting data, should reach the Executive Director by August 31 each year.
+The Executive Director will duplicate the supporting material and distribute it to the Council for action at its first meeting following the August 31 date.
 The Council will promptly select the Distinguished Lecturer so the lecture may be scheduled during the succeeding year.
-If no Council meeting is scheduled in the first months following the September 15 date, the selection by the Council can take place by mail, e-mail, telefax or telephone.
+If no Council meeting is scheduled in the first months following the August 31 date, the selection by the Council can take place by mail, e-mail, fax, or telephone.

 When the Lecturer is selected by the Council, the Lecturer and the Committee Chair shall be notified by the Society President.
 Direct expenses for the Lecturer's attendance at the meeting at which the lecture is to be given will be reimbursed by the Society.
 The Lecturer should contact the Executive Director regarding travel arrangements and expense reimbursement.

 Relationship to SEG Council, other SEG committees, and other organizations